 Social Media Metrics

-Blogs, Facebook, Twitter, consumer generated content, mobile, video - it's enough to make you want to either jump in and play without regard to metrics (experimentation is good!) or simply stick to your knitting and do the best you can with the traditional media you have.
+Blogs, Facebook, Twitter, Foresquare, consumer generated content, - it's enough to make you want to either jump in and play without regard to metrics (experimentation is good!) or simply stick to your knitting and do the best you can with the traditional media you have.
 Neither of these is an option.
-With marketing dollars so tight, understanding how to determine the value of all these emerging media has become central to a properly run marketing department.
+With marketing dollars so tight, it is critical to determine the value of all these emerging media.
+From reach, frequency and awareness to sentiment analysis and influence graphing, this track is guaranteed to be the most tweeted.